TaniMasanori/PDF2Anki/README.md

    - **For Llama/OpenAI-compatible**: Add `LLM_API_BASE=http://your-llm-server:port` (and optionally `LLM_MODEL` and `LLM_API_KEY`)
 3. Restart Streamlit app after updating `.env`

+### "API Quota Exceeded" or Error code: 429

+This error means you have exceeded your OpenAI API quota or billing limit.

+**Solution**:
+1. Check your OpenAI account billing and usage: https://platform.openai.com/usage
+2. Verify your payment method is set up correctly: https://platform.openai.com/account/billing
+3. Consider upgrading your plan or adding credits if needed
+4. Wait for your quota to reset (usually monthly)
+5. Alternatively, use a local LLM server by setting `LLM_API_BASE` in `.env` to avoid API costs

 ## Project Structure

 ```